Rust Clap recipes

 - Fields in the

 ApiKeyDatastructure are optional.
-Yes, during parsing they will be validated and 100% have values, but for further work, we are forced to unwrap them and create another structure. - The help message for the user is not fully informative.
-It shows the among those three args only one is required.
+Yes, during parsing, they are validated, and 100% have values, but for further work, we are forced to unwrap them and create another structure. - The help message for the user is not fully informative.
+It shows that among those three arguments, only one is required.
 That is a lie because we need a key file OR app id + secret.

 Enough talking.
 Let's see it in action: